-- Use social networks to work out loud and be more transparent to your colleagues.
+- Stop using email.
+Instead, use social networks to work out loud and be more transparent to your colleagues.

 - Regardless of what you do in social networks, have your own personal blog.
-There is no guarantee that the major social networking tools will be there in 10 years.
-Your blog will.
+There is no guarantee that the major social networking tools will be there in ten years – but your blog will.

 Podcast production by Podcast Monster

 Graphic design by Alfred Boland

 Lisette: Welcome everybody to today’s remote interview.
 And today, I’m talking with Luis Suarez about remote working.